 - 1. Make sure nothing blocks the airflow to and from the set. - 2.
 Make sure the engine oil viscosity is appropriate for the hot weather temperatures.
-See Table 1 on Page 3. - 3.
+See Table 1. - 3.
 Keep the genset clean. - 4.
 Perform maintenance due.
 See Periodic Maintenance. - 5.
 At temperatures above 70° F (21° C) push the carburetor preheater lever up to the SUMMER position (gasoline models only).
-The lever is located on the front of the air cleaner (Figure 7).
+The lever is located on the front of the air cleaner (Figure 9).